Quilting instructor, pattern designer, tech enthusiast

 Family & Technology

-When not quilting or teaching, I enjoy time with my husband Shawn, our three children Eric, Stephanie and Connor, our grandkids Malcolm and Gwen, and our two cats Sophie and Chuck Norris.
+When not quilting or teaching, I enjoy spending time with my husband Shawn, our three children Eric, Stephanie and Connor, our grandkids Malcolm and Gwen, and our cat Chuck Norris.
 We live on 18 acres in beautiful Worley, Idaho.

 I recently retired from the County of Sacramento where I spent 23 years as a computer geek.
 Now, I do freelance web design using WordPress.
 I also make the occasional QR code quilt (they really work).

 Please contact me if you would like to schedule a class for your guild, store or small group.